-Family-based therapy sessions entail working with your child or adolescent and your family in the aim of addressing the concerns that you may have.
+Working with families entails working with your child or adolescent and your family in the aim of addressing the concerns that you may have.
 Depending on each case, it may involve a parent and their child/ adolescent, both parents and their child/ adolescent or both parents with their children, all in the aim of addressing the concerns in the home envrionment.

-Family based therapy can be useful in various ways:
+Working with caregivers and their children together can be useful in various ways:

 Explain to them what a psychologist is:

 Sometimes when you are not well, and feel sick because your stomache hurts or your nose in runny, you visit the doctor and they check you and give you medicine to make you feel better.

 Psychologists can also help do, but they are helpful when you feel sad, hurt , angry or worried about something.
 They can also be know as the "Feelings Doctor" or a "Thinking Coach" and can help you through your troubling feelings or thoughts.

 Remember you are not the only kid that may feel these feelings or have problems!
 Many kids see a child psychologist and many kids get help through them just like they get help from a kids doctor for feeling sick or their teacher for school work.
 Child psychologists are child specialists and it is their job to listen and work with kids to make them feel better.

 Explain to them why kids may see a psychologist: